Algorithmic overlaps as thermodynamic variables: from local to cluster Monte Carlo dynamics in critical phenomena: 2-step overlaps

-For Metropolis updates, the overlap of $U_2$ configurations measures the fraction of spins remaining unchanged after two full steps of the algorithm.
-One step is defined as $N=L^2$ local spin flip attempts (\ref{eq:overlap_general}).
+For Metropolis updates, the configuration overlap $U_2$ measures the fraction of spins remaining unchanged after two full steps of the algorithm.
+One step is defined as $N=L^2$ local spin-flip attempts, see Eq.~(\ref{eq:overlap_general}).